sara-nl/SURFace/about_archive.md

     gpu3 = 0xFFFF & (val >> 32)

     gpu4 = 0xFFFF & (val >> 48)

+Wrapping this with some code that loops through all the values and unpacks in this way will allow the archive user to perform analysis on the gpu data.

 Note that the NVIDIA power metric is in watts, not milliwatts.
 The naming is an artifact from the data collection and will be corrected in the near future.